D. P. Roy Choudhury: Career

 Roy Choudhury’s interest of getting into art caused a rift between him and his zamindar grandfather, the head of the family, who disinherited him.
 Subsequently, he had to take up work as a scene painter for a theatre in North Kolkata and taught art at a boys' school in the city.
 He also taught for some time at Santiniketan where Ramkinkar Baij was one of his students.

 Madras School of Art

 Roy Choudhury joined the Madras School of Art in 1929 as a superintendent.
-He thus became one of the first Indians to head a educational institution that was run by the British.
+He thus became one of the first Indians to head an educational institution that was run by the British.
 He accepted the post on the understanding that he should be permitted to take up private assignments.
 During his thirty years at the school, he inspired several artists form South India.
 He helped spark creativity among the students who had produced only conventional work until that time.
 This entirely changed the existing image of the school as an industrial arts centre.
 Subsequently, he was honoured by the British Government as an MBE in 1937 for his service.